Oakland Raiders' Biggest Remaining Offseason Question Marks

 We can all see another veteran middle linebacker joining the ranks during the summer as teams cut players leading up to Week 1.
 Keep in mind, Perry Riley Jr. remains unsigned.

 In his third season, Heeney may be able to fend off the young players and give reasons for a second chance at holding the starting spot.
 For starters, he must continue to recover from injury.
-He's still on the mend, per Del Rio:

 The third-year pro will have an entire training camp and preseason to regain his ground in the middle linebacker competition.